Fly Fishing Report

 Hot Bead Prince Nymph 8-10

-Water temperatures have dropped on the delta so finding clear water is a priority to finding any fish.
+Water temperatures should start to come up and as water warms strier action will jump.
 Decent numbers of 1-8lb fish can be taken using subsurface baitfish patterns, in 4-12 feet of water.
 Striper lines are recommended.
 Using slower stripping, action with long pauses.

 Clouser Deep Minnow - Chrt/Wht, Red/Wht, Chrt/Yel in 1/0 - 2/0, Flash Clouser Jig black in 2/0.